Parksville home to new film studio - BC Local News

 “Joan (Miller of INfilm) said, ‘You just keep building and we’ll keep finding the films,” Chiovetti said.

-Chiovetti told The NEWS that VIFS recognized a need to build studio space for the growing film industry.
+Chiovetti told Black Press that VIFS recognized a need to build studio space for the growing film industry.

 “We think it’s a game-changer for Vancouver Island,” Chiovetti said.
 “This is the beginning of many buildings we’re putting together and we just think it’s exciting and it’s going to bring economic impact to the Island.”